Ditch the Tourist Traps With Italy's Straight-Talking Street Food Experts

 Streeaty food tours

-There’s something fishy about a certain type of food tour guide — the one with a glint in his eye and a never-failing acquiescence to his hungry clients’ wishes, no matter how out-of-sync they might be with local culinary customs.
+There’s something fishy about a certain type of food tour guide — the one with a glint in his eye and a never-failing acquiescence to his hungry clients’ wishes, no matter how out of sync they might be with local culinary customs.
 You might spot him waxing poetic about Pugliese burrata in, say, Bologna, or singing the praises of Sicilian cannoli on the streets of Florence.

 Whether it’s your first trip to Italy or your fifteenth, you’ll want to steer clear of this character.

 If you’re a stickler about eating food in its proper context, and stubborn to a fault about embracing local tradition when you travel, then Marco Romeo, the Palermo-born founder of Streaty Tours, is a kindred spirit.
-(And for the record, even if “stubborn” isn’t how you’d describe your travel sensibilities, genuine curiosity and a nose for new foods and experiences will get you far with him and the Streaty crew.)
+(And even if “stubborn” isn’t how you’d describe your travel sensibilities, genuine curiosity and a nose for new foods and experiences will get you far with him and the Streaty crew.)

 Backstory and mission